jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 As you prototype with Approval Testing, you may become more familiar with the domain.
 You may become familiar enough to move from Approval Testing to TDD.

 ## Distinction between Approval and Characterization Testing
 When I first saw presentations about Approval Testing, I thought the presenters were describing the Characterization Testing process by a different name.
 Using two terms for the same testing process seems to be a common practice based upon blog entries and videos by others.
 I think many view Approval and Characterization Tests as two names for the same process.
+I initially thought this too myself.

-After having thought about Approval and Characterization Tests over the years, I think the two processes are different with a subtle distinction.
+After having thought about Approval and Characterization Tests over the years, I feel that the two processes, while very similar, are different in a subtle way.

 Existing behaviors are recorded in Characterization Tests as-is.
 They reveal and document existing behavior, usually in legacy code, whether it’s right or wrong.
 Any questionable behavior should be codified in a Characterization Test as-is and flagged by adding `SHOULD_IT` in its name as described in [Hey.
 This doesn’t look right.](https://jhumelsine.github.io/2025/03/24/legacy-code.html#hey-this-doesnt-look-right)

-Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors as desired as they emerge as the code matures.
+Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors as desired behaviors as they emerge from maturing code.

 Both practices are similar in procedures, in that they both document behavior emerging from the implementation.
-The main difference is in how log that behavior has be within the code.
+The main difference is in how long that behavior has been within the code.
 For Characterization Testing the behavior has been there for days, months or years.
 For Approval Testing the behavior has been there for only seconds or minutes.

 ## Find Gaps with Mutation Testing
 Approval Testing is reactionary testing.
 It doesn't drive the implementation.
 The implementation drives it.
-Therefore, if practicing Approval Testing, it may also be a good idea to include [Mutation Testing](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) to help find any behavior that the Approval Tests may have missed.
+Therefore, if practicing Approval Testing, it may also be a good idea to include [Mutation Testing](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) to help identify any behavior that the Approval Tests may have missed.

 # Some Behaviors Require Observation
 Some behaviors are difficult to specify.
 They must first be observed, and then they can be codified in an automated test.
 Graphical User Interfaces (GUIs) would be in this category.